 Some 16 providers have told the FCA they will not be applying for authorisation and are planning to transfer or have completed the transfer of their existing plans to another provider.

-Five providers have yet to submit an application and 12 have withdrawn their applications to the FCA.
+Five providers have yet to submit an application, and 11 have withdrawn their applications to the FCA, including Safe Hands which went bust in March.

 If your provider has told the FCA it will transfer your plan to another provider then it should contact you.